 Will they work together as a team?

 What will happen if the restaurant staff all get food poisoning, thanks to poor hygiene?
-Who will be able to save the day and cook a delicious nutritious meal, sourcing tasty fresh seasonal vegetables from the garden (that aren’t necessarily the ‘perfect’ shape), for the celebrity guests – enigmatic pop star Solar Pa’nelle and Rapper Cool Yo, who thinks vegetables come out of his mum’s freezer?
+Who will be able to save the day and cook a delicious nutritious meal, sourcing tasty fresh seasonal vegetables from the garden (that aren’t necessarily the ‘perfect’ shape), for the celebrity guests – enigmatic pop star Solar Pa’nelle and Rapper Scool Yo, who thinks vegetables come out of his nan’s freezer?

 And what will Trixie say – supposedly Olive’s best friend, and keen to win the dance competition herself?

 Should we always read the label?
 Using PSHE and physical education to help youngsters tackle peer pressure and cultivate a healthy body image and self-esteem, whilst learning more about nutrition and where their food comes from.